4th Cavalry Regiment (United States): Balkans conflict

 In 1995, 3-4 Cavalry deployed to Bosnia and Herzegovina, (along with 1-1 Cavalry from Buedingen, Germany, under 1st Armored Division) supporting the peace enforcement mission set forth by the Dayton Peace Accord, for a period of eleven months at Camp Molly, Camp Alicia called the "Dog Pound" near Kalesija and Eagle Camp at Tuzla Main.
-While deployed, 3-4 Cavalry was re-flagged to 1-4 Cavalry and from 3rd Infantry to 1st Infantry at the Division level.
+While deployed, 3-4 Cavalry was re-flagged to 1-4 Cavalry and, at the Division level, from 3rd Infantry to 1st Infantry.

 1999 saw 1/4 Cavalry returning to the Balkans, this time Kosovo.
-A "Avenger" and B " Bulldog" troops, ground element, along with E Troop, air element, of 1-4 Cavalry deployed to Skopje, Macedonia, Leaving C troop "Charlie Rock",ground, behind in Schweinfurt Germany as a reserve element.
-In April 1999 the Scout platoons of C Troop were deployed to Camp Able Sentry, as dismounted Cavalry, to provide additional security support after 3 troopers of Bravo Troop were captured.
-This event turned the mission from a United Nation mission to a NATO mission.
-In May, the Squadron redeployed back to Germany to prepare to redeploy back to Macedonia as a mounted element for forward movement into Kosovo.
-The end of June the squadron was notified of change of mission and the drive into Kosovo was handed off to elements of the 1st Armored Division.
-During the summer of 1999 in support of Operation Joint Guardian, Kosovo Force (KFOR) with OH-58D Kiowa Warrior helicopters to support reconnaissance and security operations in the MNBG-E region of Kosovo.
-Later that same year, in November 1999, D Troop 1-4 Cavalry followed by deploying additional OH-58D Kiowa Warrior helicopters to Skopje, Macedonia while awaiting final completion of Camp Bondsteel, Kosovo.
+A "Avenger" and B "Bulldog" troops, ground element, along with E Troop, air element, of 1-4 Cavalry, deployed to Skopje, Macedonia, leaving C troop "Charlie Rock", ground, behind in Schweinfurt, Germany, as a reserve element.
+In April 1999, the Scout platoons of C Troop were deployed to Camp Able Sentry as dismounted Cavalry to provide additional security support after 3 troopers from Bravo Troop were captured.
+This event turned the mission from a United Nations mission to a NATO mission.
+In May, the Squadron redeployed to Germany to prepare for redeployment to Macedonia as a mounted element for forward movement into Kosovo.
+At the end of June, the squadron was notified of a change of mission, and the drive into Kosovo was handed off to elements of the 1st Armored Division.
+During the summer of 1999, in support of Operation Joint Guardian, Kosovo Force (KFOR) used OH-58D Kiowa Warrior helicopters to support reconnaissance and security operations in the MNBG-E region of Kosovo.
+Later that same year, in November 1999, D Troop, 1-4 Cavalry, followed by additional OH-58D Kiowa Warrior helicopters, deployed to Skopje, Macedonia, while awaiting completion of Camp Bondsteel in Kosovo.